-Skea Eggs Slavery & Human Trafficking Statement – April 2017
+Skea Eggs Modern Slavery & Human Trafficking Statement – April 2019

 In compliance with the Modern Slavery Act 2015, Skea Eggs offers the following Slavery and Human Trafficking statement.